Can you fix my site that I made with Visual Composer (or other drag-and-drop tool)?

 - Build everything super-customized to very exacting specs with little compromise.
 This is expensive – potentially more than doubling the costs and time of the first approach.

 Either approach can be valid, depending on your budget and goals.
 Surprisingly, the second approach can apply to both highly original designs or exact cloning – they both require huge amounts of detail work, which is expensive.
+Copying a site isn’t like just making a copy of a document or digital file.

 Can you move my site to a new host?